The Complete Guide to Kids Skateboarding: Definitive Manual for Parents

 Why It Matters: Poor-quality components create an unpredictable riding experience.
 When children can't trust their equipment, they lose confidence and may give up entirely.

 The Solution: Invest in quality components from the start.
-A $120-180 skateboard with proper materials will last longer and provide a better learning experience than three cheap boards.
+A $120-$180 skateboard with proper materials will last longer and provide a better learning experience than three cheap boards.

 Mistake 2: Buying "Penny" Style Boards for Beginners

 The Solution: Choose a properly sized wooden deck with standard proportions for learning fundamental skills.
+A penny can be a fun addition to the collection after proper fundamentals are learned.

 Mistake 3: Assuming "One Size Fits All"